-Chances are that you have already been exposed to a number of instances of native advertising.
-In this day and age native advertising has infiltrated almost every site on the internet; and it’s becoming more and more difficult to identify.
+The chances are that you have already been exposed to a number of instances of native advertising.
+In this day and age, native advertising has infiltrated almost every site on the internet, and it’s becoming more and more difficult to identify.

-In this post we will cover the definition of native advertising to help you gain a better understanding of why it is so important in the world of online marketing, as well as some of the controversies that native advertising has acquired during its introduction and existence.
+In this post, we will cover the definition of native advertising to help you understand why it is so important in the world of online marketing and some of the controversies that native advertising has acquired during its introduction and existence.

 You may be wondering what the difference between native advertisements and advertorials is.
-Simply put, in order for a native advertisement to be identified as a native advertisement, the content needs to aligned with the publication or the website’s set editorial style and format, and also needs to deliver the type of content that the site’s audience usually expects.
+Simply put, for a native advertisement to be identified as a native advertisement, the content needs to align with the publication or the website’s set editorial style and format and needs to deliver the type of content that the site’s audience usually expects.

-These characteristics are what make native advertising so difficult to identify, as they typically camouflage with the original and organic content on the site very well.
-This is made even more difficult by the fact that there are no clear cut regulations or directions on how publishers need to label native advertisements, and the standards of transparency vary incredibly from every individual publications.
+These characteristics make native advertising so difficult to identify, as they typically camouflage with the original and organic content on the site very well.
+This is made even more difficult because there are no clear cut regulations or directions on how publishers need to label native advertisements, and the standards of transparency vary incredibly from every individual publication.

 It is also important to understand that native advertising should not be confused with content advertising.
 Furthermore, the overlap between native advertising and content advertising often leads to wide uncertainty and questions.

 Businesses and marketing teams relish native advertisements purely because of the high click-through rates compared to regular online advertisements, and the engagement rate is typically a lot higher.
 Nevertheless, there are those who are not that keen on native advertisements, especially customers.